fsschneider/DeepOBS/README.md

 The code for the current implementation working with **TensorFlow** can be found on [Github](https://github.com/fsschneider/DeepOBS).
+A PyTorch version is currently developed (see News section below).

 The full documentation is available on readthedocs: https://deepobs.readthedocs.io/